AlaskaAirlines/auro-formvalidation/demo/index.md

 - `min` and `max`: Specifies the minimum and maximum values of numerical input types.
 - `type`: Specifies whether the data needs to be a number, an email address, or some other specific preset type.
 - `pattern`: Specifies a regular expression that defines a pattern the entered data needs to follow.
-- `error`: Forces the validation state to be _invalid_ and defines the custom validation messeage to display.
+- `error`: Forces the validation state to be _invalid_ and defines the custom validation message to display.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## Setup validation in a new component